 IB Primary Years (Ages 3 to 11)

-The International Baccalaureate Primary Years Programme (IB PYP) is a trandisciplinary programme for children from 3 to 11 years of age.
+The International Baccalaureate Primary Years Programme (IB PYP) is a transdisciplinary programme for children from 3 to 11 years of age.
 It is recognised worldwide as one of the most advanced international programmes for elementary schools.

 The PYP encourages children to take responsibility for their own learning and build their skills to become lifelong learners.

 Students who complete the IB PYP at Rome International School will have established a personal set of values that will lay the foundation for international mindedness to develop and flourish.

 - Develops a deep understanding of important concepts

 - Conducts reserach into knowledge, which has local and global significance

 - Acquires and practices a range of essential skills